-3.2.
-Creep behavior of the fully lamellar material
+3.2 Creep behavior of the fully lamellar material

-The creep response (at 700 °C and a nominal constant stress of 100 MPa) for the eutectoid alloy with the lamellar microstructure is shown in Fig. 2a and b.
-The data are shown as logarithm of strain rate versus strain in Fig. 2a, and as logarithm of strain rate versus time in Fig. 2b.
+The creep response at 700 °C and nominal constant stress of 100 MPa for the eutectoid alloy with the lamellar microstructure is shown in Figure 2a, b.
+The data are shown as logarithm of strain rate versus strain in Figure 2a, and as logarithm of strain rate versus time in Figure 2b.
 The resulting creep curve does not exhibit a "classical" steady-state regime of constant strain rate over a measurable period of strain or time.
-Instead, a characteristic minimum occurs, which is dependent on temperature and stress (these relations are presented later in Figs. 8 and 9).
-After passing through the minimum, the strain rate markedly increases with increasing time and strain at 700 °C (Fig. 2a and b).
+Instead, a characteristic minimum occurs, which is dependent on temperature and stress (these relations are presented later in Figure 8 and 9).
+After passing through the minimum, the strain rate markedly increases with increasing time and strain at 700 °C (Figure 2a, b).